defiestc/IL5DeploymentGuide/SQLDeploymentGuide.md

 * The latest version of Azure CLI or Azure PowerShell (5.0 minimum).
 * A minimum of .NET Framework 4.5.1 or later.
 * Register the subscription with the Microsoft.SqlVirtualMachine resource provider:
-	i.
-Open the Azure portal and go to All Services. ii.
-Go to Subscriptions and select the subscription of interest. iii.
-On the Subscriptions page, select Resource providers under Settings. iv.
-Enter sql in the filter to bring up the SQL-related resource providers.
+	* Open the Azure portal and go to All Services.
+	* Go to Subscriptions and select the subscription of interest.
+	* On the Subscriptions page, select Resource providers under Settings.
+	* Enter sql in the filter to bring up the SQL-related resource providers.
-	v.
-Select Register for the Microsoft.SqlVirtualMachine provider.
+	* Select Register for the Microsoft.SqlVirtualMachine provider.

 ### Private Links for Azure SQL Database